Petroleum and mineral oil are polarizing.

 "The increase in MOSH [mineral oil saturated hydrocarbons] concentration in human fat tissue with age suggests an accumulation over time.
 Cosmetics might be a relevant source of the contamination."

 Yikes!
 This stuff gets in our bodies JUST from using beauty products, and once it's there, it doesn't leave.
 Dr. Ray Peat agrees: "certain components of mineral oil (which is in many cosmetics) are toxic, and any that does get into the system does not metabolize."

-2. Petroleum and Mineral Oil Might Be Carcinogenic
+2. Mineral Oil Might Be Carcinogenic

 According to the Environmental Working Group (EWG), a whopping 80 percent of all beauty products may be contaminated with one or more of the two dozen recognized cosmetic impurities that are linked to cancer and other health concerns.
 And petroleum- and mineral oil-based products are no exception.
 The EWG report goes on to say: